alisto92/stats_finalproject/README.md

 # Purpose

-This repo was created to complete our final lab assignment for the W203 course of the UC Berkeley MIDS program.
+This repo was created to complete our final lab assignment for the W203 course (Statistics for Data Science) of the UC Berkeley MIDS program.

 The archive folder contains older versions of the lab.